meltano/handbook/src/_engineering/index.md

    This feedback should be provided no later than the following Monday.

 After the implementation spec has been written, the issue's weight should be re-evaluated in light of the proposed implementation.
-Any changes to issue weight that result from this should be communicated with a flagged comment to Taylor/AJ with details about the new weight versus the initially planned weight.
+Any changes to issue weight that result from this should be communicated with a flagged comment to Taylor with details about the new weight versus the initially planned weight.

 If new information comes to light while an issue is being worked on which changes the implementation such that it will no longer match the provided implementation spec, that should be communicated in a timely manner via a comment on the issue.
-If this information changes the issue weight or threatens the feasibility of the proposed changes, that should be communicated to Taylor/AJ as quickly as possible.
+If this information changes the issue weight or threatens the feasibility of the proposed changes, that should be communicated to Taylor as quickly as possible.

 ## Outages & escalation